Automattic/vip-go-skeleton/.devcontainer/README.md

-# Welcome to WordPress VIP Codespaces
+# Codespaces for WordPress VIP

+The provided `devcontainer.json` file is configured to create a Codespaces development environment that is as identical as possible to a VIP Platform environment.

+Read our documentation to learn how to get started and [work with Codespaces for WordPress VIP applications](https://docs.wpvip.com/local-development/developing-with-github-codespaces/).

+Refer to [GitHub's documentation for Codespaces](https://docs.github.com/en/codespaces) to learn more about Codespaces in general.

 ## Usage Notice

-WordPress VIP staff must explicitly grant access to for users to be able to run Codespaces under `wpcomvip` GitHub organization.
-This may or may not be available to you based on your plan.
-Please reach out to your account manager to find out whether you're eligible.

-You're welcome to copy over the `.devcontainer/devcontainer.json` to the repository outside of `wpcomvip` organization.

-For detailed instructions please refer to the [documentation](https://docs.wpvip.com/technical-references/developing-with-github-codespaces/).
+Only customers with [Enhanced or Premier support packages](https://wpvip.com/pricing/) can use Codespaces within the `wpcomvip` GitHub organization.

+To work with Codespaces outside of the `wpcomvip` organization, customers can copy the `devcontainer.json` file into their own GitHub repository.

+With proper permissions set up, starting a codespace in Browser is straightforward:

-Otherwise, simply click Code <> -> Codespaces -> Create codespace and start hacking.
+1. click Code <> -> Codespaces -> Create codespace
+2. Wait for the codespace to be initialized and built.
+Initial set up might take a few minutes, but this time may be significantly reduced by using prebuilt codespaces (configured on repository level)